orgilbatzaya/Wikipedia-Popularity/project/project.md

     ## 5 South America   352
     ## 6 Oceania         120

-Looking at simply the number of historical figures in each of the domain categories, it becomes easier to see which domain has the most number of historical figures.
-When looking at the number of historical figures by continent, Europe is the continent with the most historical figures across the ~5000 year timespan of the data with more historical figures than all other continents combined.
+When looking at the number of historical figures by continent, Europe has the most historical figures across the ~5000 year timespan of the data with 6073 people, which is more historical figures than all other continents combined.
+The Arts and Institutions have the most historical figures in the dataset, with 2767 and 2753, respectively.

 #### Simple Linear Regression